 Meaning and History

-The origins of the USN date back to 1775, when delegates from 13 British colonies decided to acquire two ships to raid British merchant ships.
+The history of the United States Navy dates back to 1775 when delegates from 13 British colonies decided to purchase two ships to raid British merchant ships.
 This is how the Continental Navy appeared, which was disbanded in 1785.
-After that, the United States did not have a navy for a long time, apart from the Coast Guard.
+After that, the United States did not have a navy for a long time apart from the Coast Guard.
 This state of affairs led to impunity for pirates, so the government was forced to issue a decree on constructing new frigates.
 They played a decisive role in further battles and took part in the fight against the slave trade.

 In the 1880s, the modernization of USN ships began.
 The improved fleet came in handy during the two world wars, after which the US authorities decided to strengthen the weapons at the expense of aircraft carrier battle groups.
 Technological progress is still not slowing down: even now, in the 21st century, the country continues to develop a flotilla to ensure world order.